jorgt/sitbne19022020/README.md

 ## Train of thought

 - UI5 cannot innovate as much as other frameworks because it needs to remain fully backwards compatible
-- Design desicions such as the custom module system vs something like webpack or jsm
+- Design desicions such as the custom module system vs something like webpack or jsm make it harder to integrate with other build tools
 - WebIDE uses strict linting rules.
-It'll prevent deployment and enforces style, but it also prevents the use of ES6+ features
+It'll prevent deployment and enforces style, but it also prevents the use of ES6+ features.
+There are ways around it but they involve a deeper understanding of build tools to begin with
 - Many topics to choose from!
   - Webpack/Babel/ESLint: Modern dev pipeline for increased understanding of the build tools and WebIDE
   - Fat arrow functions